Free Things to Do in Angeles City

 Must-see spots that don't cost a penny.

-Holy Rosary Parish Church (Santo Rosario Church) Free
+Holy Rosary Parish Church (Sto.
+Rosario Church) Free

 Free Cultural Experiences